Teaching responsible use of technology

 Technology is an integral part of life for all of us.
-As parents, it can sometimes be hard to keep up with the constantly evolving new developments in technology that attract children and teens.
-While we may not always be able to keep up with every latest thing, we can introduce a framework for our family so that the younger members can develop a healthy and safe relationship with technology.
+As parents, it can sometimes be hard to keep up with the constantly evolving new developments in technology that attract our teens.
+While we may not always be able to keep up with all the latest things, we can introduce a framework for our family so that the younger members can develop a healthy and safe relationship with technology.

 Here you’ll find our top tips and conversation starters to encourage your teenager to use technology responsibly.